 - Adstream: Software product development for advertising

-Adstream partnered an IT outsourcing partner from Poland to tap into their expertise in Scala, AWS, and Angular .
-Scala engineers were directly involved in the development of core features, refactoring of the products, and migration to the cloud.
-Moreover, the outsourcing vendor helped Adstream to improve CI processes and reduce the number of faults within the system.
+Adstream has chosen an IT outsourcing partner from Poland with expertise in Scala, AWS, and Angular .
+Scala engineers were directly involved in core features development, refactoring of the products, as well as migration to the cloud.
+This helped the company to improve CI processes, and reduce the number of faults within the system.
+It also helped Adstream to initiate several greenfield projects faster.

-- Telefónica Germany: Big Data platform for telecom built with Scala
+- Telefónica Germany: Big Data platform for telecom developed by an outsourcing vendor

 Hiring Scala developers in a competitive market is a complicated and time-consuming process.
-Considering the deficit of Scala developers, finding a skilled engineer locally can be hard.
+Considering the deficit of Scala experts, finding a skilled engineer locally can be hard.
 That is why many companies decide to outsource Scala development.
-New tech talent pools, wide-ranging expertise, lower rates, and a wide choice of trusted outsourcing partners make more and more companies worldwide choose Eastern European vendors.
-If you have any questions or need to build a strong Scala development team, contact our specialists.
+New tech talent pools, wide-ranging expertise, lower rates, and excellent reputation of many outsourcing partners make more and more companies worldwide choose Eastern European vendors.
+If you have any questions or need a reliable Scala development partner, contact our specialists.

 - IDC's Worldwide Developer Census, 2018: Part-Time Developers Lead the Expansion of the Global Developer Population